Starbase26/quartz/content/notes/thoughts/AI Output Tweaking.md

+---
+title: AI Output Tweaking
+date: 2025-06-19
+---

 Great question — and very sharp of you to notice.
 That "X is not Y, but Z" structure is a hallmark of academic or diplomatic writing, and while it clarifies nuance, it often **kills narrative flow** and weakens tone — especially in TTRPG writing where **directness, mood, and immersion** matter more than balance.

 ---

-## 🎯 How to Tweak My Output Style to Match Your Preference
+## How to Tweak My Output Style to Match Your Preference

 To cut the contradictions and make writing punchier, instruct me to: